-If you’re considering a Maldives honeymoon, congrats!!
+If you’re planning a Maldives honeymoon, congrats!!
 You picked one of the best honeymoon destinations in the WORLD!
 A Maldives honeymoon is everything honeymoon dreams are made of: white-sand beaches, blue skies, sparkling turquoise waters, a dreamy diverse marine life, and world-class resorts with overwater bungalows.
 But where do you even begin planning a trip to the Maldives?
 When it comes to where to stay in the Maldives, where to go, and what to do, this faraway dream-land is hardly easy to navigate for a first-timer, especially when there are hundreds of IDYLLIC hotels to choose from, so I’m here to help!
 Here is everything to know before you go on a honeymoon to the Maldives!

 I spent two weeks in the Maldives exploring four different resorts that I researched and deemed the best of the best, and one yacht (!!!!), and I also asked everyone I could about some other hotels that I didn’t get a chance to experience, so I could have all the best info for you guys!
 I hope this Ultimate Jetset Maldives Honeymoon Guide helps you plan your dream honeymoon to the Maldives and makes the honeymoon planning process easier, and way more fun!
 If you have any questions at all, comment them here or shoot me a DM on instagram @JetsetChristina!

 Getting to the Maldives is a haul from the US (literally halfway around the world), but trust me when I say it is WORTH it.
 It can take over 24 hours to fly there from the United States.
 There are flights to the capital of Male from cities all over Asia, including Bangkok, Hong Kong, Seoul, Singapore, and Shanghai; from Middle Eastern hubs like Abu Dhabi, Doha, and Dubai; and even from Frankfurt (seasonally in winter), Istanbul, and London.
 When I went, we went through Istanbul.